KEITH VAUGHAN British, 1912-1977

 On leaving school Vaughan was employed by Lintas, an advertising agency.
 Privately he continued to paint, mostly with oils.
 He abandoned a career in advertising in 1939 to pursue painting but was quickly interrupted by the war.
-For most of the war he worked as a clerk and German interpreter in a prisoner of war camp in Yorkshire where he found time to draw and work in gouache and he also started a journal which he continued throughout his life.
+For most of the war, he worked as a clerk and German interpreter in a prisoner of war camp in Yorkshire where he found time to draw and work in gouache and he also started a journal which he continued throughout his life.

 Vaughan was a self-taught artist and his drawings of army life in World War II attracted a great deal of attention.
-It was during the war that he formed influential friendships with the painters Graham Sutherland and John Minton.
+It was during the war that he formed influential friendships with the painters' Graham Sutherland and John Minton.

 On his return to London in the immediate post-war period, he entered the circle of Peter Watson and shared a studio with his friend John Minton until 1952.
 In the 1940s Minton and Vaughan became one of the leading exponents of Neo-Romanticism.

-After 1945, Vaughan travelled in the Mediterranean, North Africa, Mexico and the USA, where he was resident artist at Iowa State University in 1959.
+After 1945, Vaughan travelled in the Mediterranean, North Africa, Mexico and the USA, where he was a resident artist at Iowa State University in 1959.
 He taught part-time at several art schools in London, most notably Camberwell School of Art (1946-8) and the Slade School of Fine Art (1959-77).

 His later work concentrated on his favourite theme of the male nude in a landscape setting.
 They became grander and more simplified, moving towards abstraction.

-In the 1950s and '60s Vaughan became, with Francis Bacon and Lucian Freud, a leader of the new figure-based painting practice in Britain.
+In the 1950s and '60s, Vaughan became, with Francis Bacon and Lucian Freud, a leader of the new figure-based painting practice in Britain.
 As well as painting, Vaughan designed textiles and book-jackets.
-His varied activities brought him critical and financial success, including being elected honorary fellow of the Royal College of Art (1964) and appointed CBE in 1965.
+His varied activities brought him critical and financial success, including being elected an honorary fellow of the Royal College of Art (1964) and appointed CBE in 1965.

-However, his book Journal and Drawings (1966), which was inspired by Andre Gide, revealed a deep insecurity about his work and role in life.
+However, his book Journal and Drawings (1966), which was inspired by Andre Gide, revealed deep insecurity about his work and role in life.
 The book includes extracts from a diary he began in 1939 and, as well as containing many perceptive comments about art, gives a remarkably frank (and often highly amusing) account of his homosexuality and his struggle with cancer; a struggle which ultimately led to his suicide in 1977.